 Treating radiculitis involves treating the underlying condition causing it.
-Most spinal conditions usually begin with treatment plans that include rest, anti inflammatory medication, stretching and exercises, and if the condition has progressed far enough, physical therapy.
+Most spinal conditions usually begin with treatment plans that include rest, anti-inflammatory medication, stretching and exercises.
+If the condition has progressed far enough, physical therapy may be needed.
 Only once conservative treatments have been exhausted should surgery be considered.

-OLSS provides a wide range of treatment options and because our doctors are the most experienced and best trained in treating radiculitis we are able to perform many advanced treatments other practices are unable to offer.
+Orthopedic & Laser Spine Surgery provides a wide range of treatment options.
+Our experienced doctors are trained in treating radiculitis and are able to perform many advanced treatments other practices are unable to offer.

 The real question is: What treatment is best to treat your radiculitis?
 Use our Treatment Match tool to quickly get started in finding the right treatment for you.